 Recharging a secondary battery with the car’s alternator

-- Vehicle alternators aren’t well suited for charging deep-cycle batteries.
-They are mainly meant for the starter battery.
+- Vehicle alternators aren’t designed for charging deep-cycle batteries.
+They are mainly meant for topping off the starting battery.
 This means that a deep-cycle battery will not be getting a full charge cycle from the alternator.
 You can live with this and finish the charge cycle with solar, or spend more on a B2B charger to mitigate the problem.

-- Using an alternator to charge a deep-cycle battery requires that you drive the van!
+- Using an alternator to charge a secondary battery requires that you drive the van!
 For even basic power needs (laptop and lights), you will need to drive for a decent amount of time on a daily basis if you’re relying on it for your electrical needs.
-On the flipside, if you’re traveling frequently then this makes it a great option, but most people want to stop for a few days and you will run out of power at inopportune times.
+On the flipside, if you’re traveling frequently it’s a great option.

 - It’s not good to let the car idle to charge your batteries.
 Not only do alternators perform best at higher engine speeds, they are incredibly inefficient relative to a generator.
 More importantly, this is hard on the car.
 Without moving through the air and varying engine speeds, your motor is not operating with optimum cooling or oil pressure.
 Over the long term, this is quite hard on the motor and shouldn’t be done regularly.

-Some of these problems can be solved by buying an aftermarket alternator.
+Some of these problems can be solved by buying an aftermarket alternator or pulley wheels.
 There are larger alternators for many vehicles that provide significantly more power and you can tune them to work at lower engine speeds.
 If you are commuting in your van every day you might as well use the power that is available.
-Some people only need 15 minutes of extra juice for an electric stove, and an alternator can provide that.
+Some people only need 15 minutes of extra juice for an electric stove and an alternator can provide that.

 Hooking a deep-cycle battery to the alternator